 Generally, a "hiccup bout" is an episode of hiccups that lasts for a few seconds to forty-eight hours.
 Health experts recommend that after hiccuping for forty-eight hours a person should seek medical attention.
 If hiccups last for several days or weeks, they are said to be persistent.
 If they last for more than a month they are classified as intractable.

-Even if hiccups are not linked to any serious disease, long-term hiccups may lead to sleep disturbances and can be exhausting.
-A severe and chronic hiccuping problem can also cause malnutrition, dehydration and weight loss.
-Acid reflux, aspiration pneumonia and heart irregularities have arisen in some people with severe, untreated hiccups.
+Even if the condition isn't linked to any serious disease, long-term hiccups may lead to sleep disturbances and can be exhausting.
+A severe and chronic hiccuping problem can also cause malnutrition, dehydration, and weight loss.
+Acid reflux, aspiration pneumonia, and heart irregularities have arisen in some people with severe, untreated hiccups.

 How to Get Rid of Hiccups

 Some home treatments rely on increasing the carbon dioxide level in the blood or on stimulating the vagus nerve.
 For example, holding one's breath or breathing into a paper bag raises the carbon dioxide level in the blood.
 Firmly pulling the tongue stimulates the vagus nerve.
 A teaspoon of sugar placed on the back of the tongue, drinking ice-cold water, biting a lemon, or drinking vinegar stimulates the back of the throat and ends some hiccup bouts.

-Acupuncture has helped some people with hiccups that won’t go away.
+Acupuncture is another treatment that has helped some people with hiccups that won’t go away.
 There have also been reports of people cured after hypnosis.
 A doctor should be the first person to visit if you have a hiccuping problem, however.
 The doctor can diagnose other health problems and answer questions about potential treatments for hiccups.

-To reduce the chance of a hiccup attack, don’t overfill your stomach, avoid very spicy food, restrict alcohol consumption and don't smoke.
-Avoid any personal triggers, such as drinking carbonated beverages, eating or drinking too fast or chewing gum.
-If you have persistent, unexplained ailments that might be responsible for hiccups, try to find a diagnosis and a treatment.
+To reduce the chance of a hiccup attack, don’t overfill your stomach, avoid very spicy food, restrict alcohol consumption, and don't smoke.
+Avoid any personal triggers, such as drinking carbonated beverages, eating or drinking too fast, or chewing gum.
+If you have persistent, unexplained ailments that might be responsible for hiccups, visit a factor to find a diagnosis and a treatment.